 Leeds: Korfball in Leeds is dominated by Leeds City who is another club pushing for promotion into the premier league.

-Gateshead: The first korfball club in the north east, Northern Storm are looking for new players and welcome ex-students.
+Newcastle / Gateshead: The first korfball club in the north east, Northern Storm are an established team who are looking for new players and welcome ex-students.
+Tyneside Titans is a new club looking to expand its squad.

 Korfball in Scotland is geographically quite spread between some of the major cities.

-Edinburgh: Edinburgh City is the current dominant force in Scottish korfball and with a number of teams to welcome all ambitious korfball players whilst Edinburgh Mavericks are also on the hunt for new talent.
+Edinburgh: Edinburgh Mavericks are the current dominant force in Scottish korfball and with a number of teams to welcome all ambitious korfball players, whilst Edinburgh City are also on the hunt for new talent.

-Glasgow: Glasgow is the other powerhouse of Scottish Korfball and is also on the lookout for players to fill their growing squad.
+Glasgow: Glasgow is the another powerhouse of Scottish Korfball and is also on the lookout for players to fill their growing squad.

-Dundee: Dundee is a relatively newly formed club in Scotland so would love any students moving to the area to get in touch with them.
+Dundee: Dundee is a relatively newly formed club in Scotland looking to develop their current youth setup.